okta/okta-sdk-dotnet/docs/UserApi.md

 <a name="activateuser"></a>
 # **ActivateUser**
-> UserActivationToken ActivateUser (string userId, bool sendEmail)
+> UserActivationToken ActivateUser (bool sendEmail, string userId)

 Activate a User